WildCard-TheBoard/Pan-TheBoard/Pages/LinkToInfoCenter.md

 ---

 ### Link to InfoCenter
 Pän::The Board provides learning material in the form of video and/or Go file through InfoCenter.
-It helps user have hand-on practice, and, also gives Go creator attract more audience.
+It helps user have hands-on practice, and, also gives Go creator attract more audience.
 To do so,

 Simply send an email to jkadreamer at gmail dot com with the information below: <br>